General NVRA Requirements

 - Voter Registration: States must offer opportunities to register to vote at all NVRA Voter Registration Agencies.
 For more information, please visit our Department of Motor Vehicles (DMV) and Other NVRA Voter Registration Agencies web pages;

 - Fail Safe Voting: Let voters cast a provisional ballot if they have moved within the same county but did not re-register at their new address.
+For more information about provisional ballots, please review California Elections Code, sections 14310-14311.

 - NVRA Record Keeping and Reporting: Keep track of voter registration numbers overall and, in particular, how many voter registrations come in from NVRA Voter Registration Agencies.
 Report that information to the Election Assistance Commission (EAC) by March 31st in odd-numbered years.
 While the number of declinations (when a voter declines to register) is not required to be reported to the EAC, the NVRA requires that declination forms be kept on file at each NVRA voter registration agency.
 For more information, please visit our NVRA Record Keeping and Reporting Requirements web page; and